quentincloudsnow/quentin/guidebook.md

     Notice the percentage number (73%) next to **Abel Tuter** under the **Account Holder** field (1).
 This is the confidence score for the prediction.
 The confidence score increases as you train the model with more document (usually 4 to 5 documents is enough to reach high number).
 On the Task definition you can configure the **Straight Through processing threshold**. this correspond to the predicition confidence score value for which you want to extract the values and map them to the fields without a manual review from an agent.

     Click the **Submit** button.
 By clicking the submit button the model is trained with those new inputs.
 In this Lab environment we do not have access to our Machine Learning component it won't do anything.
+You can now close that Tab.

 1. Remember, we have submitted a VOID Check as **Abel Tuter**, you might wonder how the Bank Record with the attachment was picked up automtically by DocIntel.
 Let's review what was configured to do this.